infrabricks/powerstrip-demo/README.md

 ```

 **WARNING**: Here you must use the weave-01 IP-address.
 The example
-use subshell feature, but variable access isn't supported yet form docker-compose 1.1.0.
-Sometimes IP address from a docker machine can changed after reboot!
+use subshell feature, but dynamic variable access isn't supported yet form docker-compose 1.1.0.
+Sometimes IP-address from a docker machine can changed after reboot!

 ```
 weave: